 I’m confident that Colombia is safe to travel alone.
 I know because I’ve done it and met many others who have too.

-Is Colombia safe for solo female travelers?
+Is Colombia safe for solo female travellers?

 Everyone, regardless of gender, should be able to travel where they want.
 For that matter, a lot of women (despite audible concerns) travel to Colombia anyway.

-It may not be the safest places in the world to visit for women travelling alone, but it shouldn’t be overlooked for women altogether.
+It may not be the safest place in the world to visit for women travelling alone, but it shouldn’t be overlooked for women altogether.
 Many women travel to Colombia alone, perfectly safely!
 But here are some things to know:

 • Colombia is still a pretty macho society – Catcalls are still accepted behaviour.
 Ignore it, walk by, and be confident.
 This is part of the culture and society you’re visiting and reacting won’t make your day any better.